 Though Burial’s self-titled album, released a year later, placed him on the map for fans of UK electronic music, it was his sophomore effort that would elevate him from the status of mysterious rising artist to that of living legend.
 Released in 2007, Untrue has been almost unanimously rated as one of the most significant musical landmarks of the 21st century.

 The clattering drums and dank subs of his self-titled debut were still present, but this time, something was different: there was a neon glow in the darkness.
 The tracks were still cloaked in reverb and buried in vinyl crackle, but disembodied voices had emerged from the gloom, cut-up vocals that shone with a sorrow-tinged hopefulness.
-Capturing in sound the moody, rain-soaked streets of Burial’s South London home, Untrue is an enigmatic masterpiece.
+Capturing in sound the moody, rain-soaked streets of Burial’s South London home, Untrue captivated listeners around the world.

-Perhaps the most fascinating thing about Burial’s story is that Untrue – one of the most influential electronic albums of all time – was pieced together using an ancient version of Sony’s Sound Forge running on a “rubbish, dying computer” that intermittently leaked smoke.
+Perhaps the most fascinating thing about Burial’s story is that Untrue was pieced together using an ancient version of Sony’s Sound Forge running on a “rubbish, dying computer” that intermittently leaked smoke.
 In a rare interview with dubstep producer Blackdown, Burial opened up about the reason he favours software that many might consider obsolete.
 “I’m not a ‘musician,’ no training, nothing.
 So I was always scared of people who had studios,” he says.
 “So I thought to myself, fuck it, I’m going to stick to this shitty little computer program, Sound Forge.
 I don’t know any other programs.”

 Many producers might have seen Sound Forge’s lack of sequencing capabilities as a drawback, but instead it compelled Burial to write music in a unique fashion, arranging samples on a blank and grid-less timeline to produce the off-kilter rhythms that define his sound.
 “I can only see the waves,” he says.
 “I know when I’m happy with my drums because they look like a nice fishbone.
 When they look just skeletal as fuck in front of me, and so I know they’ll sound good.”